Dddd0o0/project/README.md

 1. Distance Measurement Between the Car and the Obstacle.

-2. Alerting the Driver When Approaching the Obstacle Too Closely.

-3. Automatically Lifting the Barrier When the Car Approaches.
+2. Automatically Lifting the Barrier When the Car Approaches.

 Sub Features :